techthoughts2/pwshPlaces/docs/Find-BingTimeZone.md

 ```

 ## DESCRIPTION
-Given a pair of coordinates or a place name query the Time Zone API will return local time zone and daylight savings (DST) information for that location.
+The Find-BingTimeZone function queries the Bing Maps Time Zone API to obtain local
+time zone and daylight saving time (DST) information based on either geographic coordinates
+or a place name.
+This function is useful for determining the time zone of any location,
+including whether DST is observed and the current local time.

 ## EXAMPLES